This page will walk you through the process of creating a sales forecast using secondary market research with suggested sources.

 Sources to help you determine consumer market potential:

-Database resources to located competitors:
+Database resources for locating competitors:

-Web resources for locating competitors
+Web resources for locating competitors:

 Once you create a draft of your forecast, you should get an expert opinion!